eudoxia0/eudoxia0.github.io/article/_posts/2023-05-30-language-pragmatics-gradients.md

 [dao]: https://en.wikipedia.org/wiki/Data_access_object

 # Tooling

+**Summary:** bad tooling goes unused but is hard to displace, lowering economic productivity.

 In C and C++ there are many build systems and package managers, but none is the obvious [focal point][fp] in the way [cargo][cargo] is for Rust.
 So people